trizen/raku-rosettacode/programming_tasks/R/Range_consolidation.md

 # [Range consolidation][1]

-In Perl 6, a Range is a first class object with its own specialized notation.
-Perl 6 Ranges allow for exclusion of the boundary numbers.
+In Raku, a Range is a first class object with its own specialized notation.
+Raku Ranges allow for exclusion of the boundary numbers.
 This example doesn't since it isn't a requirement in this task.
 Much of the logic is lifted from the [Set_of_real_numbers](https://rosettacode.org/wiki/Set_of_real_numbers#Raku) task with simplified logic for the much simpler requirements.

-Note: the output is in standard Perl 6 notation for Ranges.
+Note: the output is in standard [Raku notation for Ranges](https://docs.raku.org/type/Range).

 ```perl
 # Union
 sub infix:<∪> (Range $a, Range $b) { Range.new($a.min,max($a.max,$b.max)) }

 # Intersection
 sub infix:<∩> (Range $a, Range $b) { so $a.max >= $b.min }

 multi consolidate() { () }

 multi consolidate($this is copy, **@those) {
     gather {
         for consolidate |@those -> $that {